55+ Best Instagram Spots in San Francisco for Unique Photos

 Me walking down Pier 7 towards the Transamerica Building

-Nob Hill: California & Sacramento
+California & Sacramento

 Perhaps one of the most Instagramed streets in San Francisco is at the intersection of California & Sacramento in Nob Hill.
 From the top of the hill, you can see the Bay Bridge lined up almost perfectly in between the tall buildings of the Financial District.

 Bonus points if you can time your shot with the Cable Car running up California.
 Be careful when shooting here as you’ll need to be in the middle of the intersection to get the shot.
-Keep your ears and eyes open for cars and if possible bring someone with you as a spotter.
+Keep your ears and eyes open for cars and, if possible, bring someone with you as a spotter.

 San Francisco photo spot: California & Sacramento intersection.

-Chinatown: Grant Ave
+Grant Ave

-You’ll find that on Grant Ave which is the main street in Chinatown!
+You’ll find that on Grant Ave, which is the main street in Chinatown!

-On weekends this street is blocked off to vehicle traffic which makes getting the shot of you standing in the middle of the road under the lanterns so much easier!
+On weekends, this street is blocked off to vehicle traffic, which makes getting the shot of you standing in the middle of the road under the lanterns so much easier!

 Chinese lanterns in front of a Chinese architectural building in Chinatown